Erudika/para-client-android/README.md

 objects are stored in a NoSQL data store or any old relational database, then automatically indexed by a search engine and finally, cached.

 This is the Android client for Para.
+Works with Android KitKat+ (API level 19 or later).

 ### Quick start